alttch/bma-info/roboplc/readonly.rst

 The script also adds `fstab` entries to move certain folders (such as */var/log*, */tmp*) to *tmpfs* (RAM disk).

 * Boot the Raspberry Pi with the SD card.
 The system will be mounted in read-write mode at first boot to generate required configuration files, ssh keys, etc.

-* Login to the system and execute the following:
+* Login and execute the following on the Raspberry Pi:

 .. code:: bash